Short-Term Turbulence Prediction for Seeing Using Machine Learning: Methods

 \boldsymbol{T}^*(\boldsymbol{a}) = T_5\boldsymbol{a}^4 + T_4\boldsymbol{a}^3 + T_3\boldsymbol{a}^2 + T_2\boldsymbol{a} + T_1, \ee where $T_1,\,T_2,\,T_3,\,T_4,\,T_5$ are fitting coefficients that minimize the mean square difference between the ideal and uncalibrated PP plots, computed using a stochastic gradient descent algorithm.

-In practice, we produce samples (i.e., predictions) from a calibrated distribution by importance-weighted resampling of the uncalibrated samples with weights given by the ratio of the calibrated and uncalibrated probability densities described in Eq.~\ref{eq:calib}.
+In practice, we produce samples (i.e., predictions) from a calibrated distribution by importance-weighted resampling of the uncalibrated samples with weights given by the ratio of the calibrated and uncalibrated probability densities described in Equation~\ref{eq:calib}.

 We present the uncalibrated and calibrated PP plots for \textsc{FloTS} and GP in Figures~\ref{fig:coverage_flow} and \ref{fig:coverage_gp}, respectively.
-Notably, for the GP, the calibrated curve remains significantly offset from the ideal 45$^\circ$ line, indicating a mismatch between the assumed Gaussian predictive distribution and the empirical distribution of the seeing.
+Notably, for the GP, the calibrated curve remains significantly offset from the ideal 45$^\circ$ line, indicating a mismatch between the predictive distribution and the empirical distribution of the seeing.

+While the Gaussian predictive assumption likely contributes to this behavior, it is not the only possible source of miscalibration.
+Atmospheric seeing can exhibit heteroskedasticity, non-stationarity, and regime mixing, since the training set combines observations obtained under different meteorological conditions and turbulence regimes.
+These effects can lead to predictive errors whose variance and distribution depend on time and atmospheric state, and may therefore not be fully captured by a stationary Gaussian GP with a simple kernel.
+The observed calibration mismatch should thus be interpreted as the result of a combination of factors: the Gaussian predictive form, the simplified GP configuration adopted in this work, and the intrinsic variability and regime-dependent structure of the seeing process.

 To address this, we investigate a more flexible, nonparametric temperature parameterization in Appendix~\ref{sec:appendix_piecewiselinear}.
-Nevertheless, even with this increased flexibility, achieving alignment with the ideal calibration curve remains challenging.
+Nevertheless, even with this increased flexibility, achieving alignment with the ideal calibration curve remains challenging, suggesting that post-hoc calibration alone may not fully compensate for model misspecification or for the regime-dependent structure of the data.